ZhgChg.Li

 }

-Interactive vs Non-interactive Animations?
+Interactive vs Non-Interactive Animations?

-Interactive Animation: Gesture-triggered animations, such as UIPanGestureRecognizer
+Interactive Animation: Animations triggered by gestures, such as UIPanGestureRecognizer

-Non-interactive Animation: System-triggered animations, such as self.present( )
+Non-interactive Animation: System-triggered animations, such as self.present()

 How to Implement Animation Effects?